Background

 Health alerts

-Offshore IME and DHC may also generate health alerts for humanitarian entrants - the purpose of health alerts is to ensure individuals with serious medical conditions are linked with appropriate medical services on arrival in Australia.
+Offshore IME and DHC may generate health alerts for humanitarian entrants - also see Critical health alert guideline.
+The purpose of health alerts is to ensure individuals with serious medical conditions are linked with appropriate medical services on arrival in Australia.
 Health alerts are generated in the DHA HAP system, and then managed by the

-- Critical medical issue - generated if the DHC identifies a serious medical condition that requires immediate medical follow-up after arrival in Australia.
-This can either be confirmation of the 'potential medical issues' as a critical issue, or in relation to a new issue.
-By this stage, individuals have been allocated a visa, location of settlement, and a HSP in Australia.
-People with critical health alerts may be accompanied by a health escort (either nursing or medical), and HSP providers are required to ensure medical follow-up within 24-72 hrs of arrival.
+- Critical medical issue (CMI) - triggered at the DHC if the visa holder requires a medical escort for travel and/or medical follow-up within 24-72 hours after arrival in Australia.
+This can either be confirmation of the 'potential medical issues' as a critical issue, or related to a new issue.
+By this stage, individuals have been allocated a visa, location of settlement, and an HSP provider in Australia.
+People with CMI alerts may be accompanied by a medical escort (either nursing or medical) - CMI red alert cases, and HSP providers are required to ensure medical follow-up within 24-72 hrs of arrival for all CMI.

 In clinical practice we have seen gaps in the health alert process, although there is often information indicating serious medical issues in the HAPlite system.
 Possible reasons for this situation include:

-- Health conditions that have not been identified/flagged in the offshore assessment
+- Health conditions that have not been identified/flagged in the offshore IME or DHC.

-- Individuals not having a DHC (meaning potential alerts are not categorised as critical health alerts) noting that DHC are voluntary.
+- Individuals not having a DHC (meaning PMI alerts are not categorised as CMI alerts) noting that DHC are voluntary.

-Feedback can be provided to the DHA on health@homeaffairs.gov.au (including feedback on health conditions not identified on the IME).
-Also see
+Feedback can be provided to the DHA on health@homeaffairs.gov.au (including feedback on health conditions not identified on the IME) or through the audit function on the HAPlite system.
+Also see (2018) fact sheet on HSP process (which still provides a useful overview).

 HAPlite

-The Department of Home Affairs (DHA) uses a system called the Health Assessment Portal (HAP) to record IME and manage health undertakings (see
+The DHA uses a system called the Health Assessment Portal (HAP) to record IME and manage health undertakings (see

 fact sheet).
-The HAP is an electronic health record that can include images, radiology, and background documents, as well as the IME.
-HAPlite is a subset of the HAP system, that can be accessed by registered health providers - it has been available to State/Territory TB services since 2015, and for refugee health services since 2017.
-See HAPlite
+The HAP is an electronic health record that can include images, radiology, and background documents, as well as the IME and DHC.
+HAPlite is a subset of the HAP system, that can be accessed by registered health providers to get health records for humanitarian entrants (not other permanent migrants).
+HAPlite has been available to State/Territory TB services since 2015, and for refugee health services since 2017.
+See HAPlite online registration request (also older access request form and tip sheets below) our understanding is that system administrators cannot access clinical information).

 Tip sheets for HAPlite